Hurricane David: United States

 David produced widespread damage across the United States amounting to $320 million.
 Prior to the hurricane's arrival, 400,000 people evacuated from coastal areas.
 In total, David directly killed five in the United States, and was responsible for ten indirect deaths.

 Florida

 Upon making landfall, David brought a storm surge of only 2–4 ft, due to its lack of strengthening and the obtuse angle at which it hit.
 In addition, David caused strong surf and moderate rainfall, amounting to a maximum of 8.92 in in Vero Beach.
 Though it made landfall as a Category 2 storm, the strongest winds were localized, and the highest reported wind occurred in Fort Pierce, with 70 mph sustained and 95 mph gusts.
 The hurricane spawned over 10 tornadoes while passing over the state, though none caused deaths or injuries.
+Florida Power & Light (FPL) reported that about 231,000 households lost electricity, while approximately 32,000 Southern Bell customers lost telephone service, especially in the Daytona Beach, Melbourne, and Vero Beach areas.
 Total damages in Florida amounted to $95 million.
 Two journalists from the Brevard County-based newspaper TODAY, reporter Dick Baumbach and photographer Scott Maclay, experienced extremely high winds as they followed the hurricane's progress from South Florida to Cocoa.